getting-started-md/site/getting_started/data/guides/4-dotnet-nancy.md

 mcs or `Mono Compiler Service` will compile your .cs file into a EXE or DLL.

-We are asking for DLL by specifing the `-t:library` flag
+We are asking for a DLL by specifing the `-t:library` flag

 We also tell it to load the Nancy assembly from NuGet by specifing the `-r:packages/Nancy.1.2.0/lib/net40/Nancy.dll` flag.